freedomofpress/securedrop-docs/docs/admin/installation/firewall_opnsense.rst

 Server* from each other, we need to connect them to separate interfaces, and then set up firewall rules that allow them to communicate.

-Enable The OPT1 And OPT2 Interfaces
+Enable the OPT1 and OPT2 interfaces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The OPT1 and OPT2 interfaces will be used for the *Application Server* and *Monitor